- 1 Recycling waste – what you need to know

 The short answer is yes.
 Depending on where you live, there might be laws and regulations regarding what can be recycled and how recycling centers should handle these items.
-To help keep our landfills clean while conserving natural resources, it’s important to recycle as much as possible.
+To help keep our landfills clean while conserving natural resources, it’s important to recycle or upcycle as much as possible.
 Not sure if you can recycle that fluorescent bulb?

 We’ve covered everything from batteries to electronics in our guide.
 It’s definitely worth a read!
 However, not all recycling programs are created equal.
 You may be able to drop off your waste at your local Home Depot or Best Buy, but most times you’ll have to visit a specific facility for hazardous household products.

 As I mentioned before, laws vary by location so check with your city and county/parish/township offices for information about waste management.
 In addition to having safe places to discard your old but still-useful items responsibly, it’s also critical that toxic materials don’t end up in municipal landfills and are disposed of responsibly.
 What’s more irresponsible than poisoning an entire community through improper landfill disposal?